mainflux/docs/docs/provision.md

 ```

 ## Authentication
 In order to create necessary entities provision service needs to authenticate against Mainflux.
-To provide authentication credentials to the provision service you can pass it in an environment variable or in a config file as Mainflux user and password or as API token (that can be issued on `/users` or `/keys` endpoint of [authn][authn].
+To provide authentication credentials to the provision service you can pass it in as an environment variable
+or in a config file as Mainflux user and password or as API token (that can be issued on `/users` or `/keys` endpoint of [authn][authn].

 Additionally users or API token can be passed in Authorization header, this authentication takes precedence over others.